The Quest for Land

 Erected by The Winchester/Clark County Tourism Commission.

 Location.
 37° 53.401′ N, 84° 15.607′ W. Marker is near Winchester, Kentucky, in Clark County.
 Marker can be reached from Ford Road/4 Mile Road (Kentucky Route 1924) 1.2 miles south of Boonesboro Road (Kentucky Route 627), on the left when traveling south.
-Touch for map.
 The exhibit can be reached from the parking area on KY Route 1924.
 The trailhead is at the edge of the parking area here.
 This wayside exhibit can be found partway up the trail that leads to the fort at the top of the hill.
+Touch for map.
 Marker is at or near this postal address: 1250 Ford Road, Winchester KY 40391, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Eye of the Rich Land (a few steps from this marker); A Long, Steep Road (a few steps from this marker); Roads in the Wilderness (a few steps from this marker); Rock and Man (a few steps from this marker); Defending the Kentucky River (within shouting distance of this marker); Three Confederate Raids Common Cliffside Plants (within shouting distance of this marker); Thomas B. Brooks, Army Engineer (about 300 feet away, measured in a direct line).
+The Eye of the Rich Land (a few steps from this marker); A Long, Steep Road (a few steps from this marker); Roads in the Wilderness Rock and Man (a few steps from this marker); Defending the Kentucky River (within shouting distance of this marker); Three Confederate Raids (within shouting distance of this marker); Common Cliffside Plants (within shouting distance of this marker); Thomas B. Brooks, Army Engineer (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Winchester.

 More about this marker.
 This marker is part of the historic site known as the "Civil War Fort at Boonesboro."
 CAUTION: The climb up the hill is VERY steep.